sxyazi/yazi/config/docs/keymap.md

 - arrow:
   - `-1`: Move the cursor up 1 line.
   - `1`: Move the cursor down 1 line.
+- inspect: Inspect the task.
 - cancel: Cancel the task.
+- help: Open the help menu.

 ## select